SNOW GOOSE – (Anser caerulescens)

 The Snow Goose is a white goose that is smaller than the Canada Goose.
 It has black wing primaries, a pink bill with black commissures, and pink legs.
 The dark blue morph has various amounts of that color, although the head is white.
 The white juveniles have some grey, while the blue juveniles are dark grey.
 Sexes are similar.

-The name ‘Goose’ is from Dutch and German, and ‘Snow’ refers to the white color of the main morph, although there is also a blue morph – hence the Latin species name ‘caerulescens’, which means ‘dark blue’.
+The English name ‘Goose’ would have different origins, such as Dutch and German ‘Gans’, Old Norse ‘Gas’, even Spanish ‘Ganso’.
+Then this would relate the name to Latin ‘anser’ for ‘goose’.
+The name ‘Snow’ refers to the white color of the main morph, although there is also a blue morph – hence the Latin species name ‘caerulescens’, which means ‘dark blue’.
 The Latin name ‘Anser’ means ‘goose’.

 As opposed to the more ‘disciplined’ V formation of the Canada goose when flying, snow geese fly in loose flocks that can be huge – ten of thousands strong, with most birds likely honking at the same time, so they can be heard from a long distance.
 They also honk seemingly all the time, both males and females, even at night.